Move-in operations will occur over multiple days in August. Safety measures will be in place, including:

 For more information, contact residence life at 417-836-5536.

-Residence life is preparing plans for housing students this fall and will continue to support move-in of residents.
-The foundation of these plans is based on creating an environment that supports the health and safety of students and the larger campus community.
+Residence life has established plans to create an environment that supports the health and safety of students and the larger campus community.

 Key elements include: